sxqib/ChatGPT-with-Plugins/README.md

 ## Plugins Demo:
 ![demo](https://user-images.githubusercontent.com/48133047/246844909-ca71c866-5c9b-4795-b019-8998d3b43220.gif)

-## Example Web Search Plugins to try:
+## Example Plugins to try:

 ```https://websearch.plugsugar.com/.well-known/ai-plugin.json```

 ```https://www.accesslinks.ai/.well-known/ai-plugin.json```

 ## Note:
-> Currently, the only plugin url form it can handle is the one that ends with ```/.well-known/ai-plugin.json```.
+> Currently, the only plugin url form it can handle is the one that ends with ```/.well-known/ai-plugin.json``` and do not require authentication.

 > Even if you select more than one plugin, only one plugin is used for making a response.

 > Currently, all the plugins you selected are shown upon a response.

 ## Docker